WHATS HOT

 Tips For Coping With Anxiety and Panic Attacks During

-Around 10-15% of women will suffer from some form of disorder during their .
+Around 10-15% of pregnant women will from some form of disorder during their .
 This can be caused by a variety of things such as stress, worry, or previous trauma.
-If you are struggling with anxiety, it is important to seek help from a therapist or counselor who can help you manage your symptoms.
+If you are struggling with anxiety, it is important to seek from a therapist or counselor who can help you manage your symptoms.

-Pregnant women who anxiety and panic disorders may have physical symptoms like shortness of breath, racing heartbeats, hot flashes and dizziness.
-But there are also psychological , like fear of losing control, fear of dying and fear of inadequacy.
+Pregnant women who experience anxiety and panic disorders may have physical symptoms like shortness of breath, racing heartbeats, hot flashes and dizziness.
+But there are also psychological effects, like fear of losing control, fear of dying and fear of inadequacy.
 It’s important to consult your doctor if you experience symptoms of panic attacks and anxiety, as they can be mistaken for serious physical disorders.
 Your doctor will help determine the cause of your symptoms.

 1. Breathe slowly.
-To help ease anxiety, take slow deep breaths and place your left hand over your .
+To help ease anxiety, take slow deep breaths and place your left hand over your stomach.
 As you inhale, you should feel your stomach expand.
 As you exhale, your stomach will move back in.
 Do this slowly, and it will help take your mind off of whatever is causing you worry.

 2. If you want to stay healthy, pay attention to your diet.
 Eat enough protein, including lean meats, fish, poultry, egg whites, and beans.
 Also, make sure to eat plenty of fruits and vegetables.
-They’re not only good for your physical , but they can also improve your mental state by producing the chemicals needed to help calm your mind.
+They’re not only for your physical , but they can also improve your mental state by producing the chemicals needed to help calm your mind.

 3. Exercising regularly can help reduce stress, but please get some professional help to create a safe and healthy exercise program during pregnancy.